patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 - Feedback responses that allow users to rate a message as "good" or "bad".
 - Copy and share controls that allow users to share the message content with others.
+- An edit action to allow users to edit a message they previously sent.
+This should only be applied to user messages - see the [user messages example](#user-messages) for details on how to implement this action.
 - A listen action, that will read the message content out loud.

 **Note:** The logic for the actions is not built into the component and must be implemented by the consuming application.